Is it worth buying Diablo 3 right now?

 Now is a fantastic time to get into Diablo 3 though.
 A lot of us have tons of time on our hands as we’re quarantined inside, and if games like Wolcen and Path of Exile are any indication, people need an action RPG in their life.
 Diablo 3 is going to be necessary material to have seen or played before jumping into the fourth game anyway.
 You should at least see what the angels are up to and what happens to the Lord of Terror by the end.
 It’s all important set up for whatever the heck Lilith plans to do.

 When you’re done, you can jump into the exciting Seasonal content.
 There are class sets, pets, and other gear to earn and unique mechanics to play with.
-Season 20, for example, lets you go wild with armor and weapon powers so you can kit yourself out to be pretty powerful.
+Season 21, for example, lets you go wild elemental powers.
 The Seasonal content is Blizzard’s excuse to play with ideas and to let players come up with clever strategies that almost feel like they’re breaking the game.
 It’s a lot of fun, and it’s super easy to get into.

 Whatever you do, don’t sleep on Diablo 3.
 It may have flaws and it may even look a bit dated at this point, but the core of it is still satisfying.
 It’s a game made to consume you and keep you entertained for hundreds of hours.
 If you’re looking for that kind of experience, then there’s no reason to hesitate.
 Grab it, pick a class, and pummel some demons.